markfinger/unfort/README.md

 ## Development Notes

-The following commands are available to interact with the project:
+The following commands are available to interact with unfort's code-base:

 - `npm run build` builds the project into a form that node can interpret
 - `npm test` runs the test suite